The following Dictionary App Builder documents can be downloaded as PDF files. You are free to print them for personal use and training workshops.

 Audacity – Audacity is a free and open source audio editor.
 It can be used to record sound files for your app.

-Google Analytics – The apps you build with Dictionary App Builder can be linked with a Google Analytics account.
+Firebase – The apps you build with Dictionary App Builder can be linked with a Firebase account for analytics, crash reporting and push notifications.